HOME

 Known as the leader of the Ashen Continuum; known for burning records before massacres.

-This is the offical way to tell time across averon & the type of currency traded
+The offical way to tell time across averon

 In Averon, time is measured according to the Sundering of Crowns, with years marked as BSC (Before the Sundering of Crowns) or ASC (After the Sundering of Crowns), and the moment of division itself referred to not as a numbered year but as the Year of Sundering.
 The calendar follows a standard twelve-month, three-hundred-sixty-five-day cycle, yet the months are not named; instead, they are carefully counted, often called moons in formal records kept by maesters, stewards, and royal chroniclers.• Among common folk, however, time is understood less through numbers and more through the rhythm of the seasons — the deep stillness of winter, the uncertain thaw, the long campaigning days of summer, and the slow decline into autumn’s harvest.